leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipeline_results.md

 - **Other settings:**
   - No padding
   - No intervals
-  - 1D model with pre-trained architecture (for rule gatk CNNScoreVariants)
+  - :star: 1D model with pre-trained architecture (for rule gatk CNNScoreVariants) :star:

-*Note. dbsnp_137.hg19.vcf doesn't appear to be available anymore, therefore I used the closest version available*
+  - SNP tranches: 99.95 (for rule gatk4_FilterVariantTranches)
+  - Indel tranches: 99.40 (for rule gatk4_FilterVariantTranches)

+*Note. because the settings in the first pipeline (human_genomics_pipeline) was not changed in this bench1.0 (just changes to settings in vcf_annotation_pipeline), I used the human_genomics_pipeline output from bench1.0*

-(see run settings/output for [human_genomics_pipeline - bench1.1](https://github.com/ESR-NZ/human_genomics_pipeline/tree/bench1.0) and [vcf_annotation_pipeline - bench1.1](https://github.com/ESR-NZ/vcf_annotation_pipeline/tree/bench1.0) for more detail)
+(see run settings/output for [human_genomics_pipeline - bench1.1](https://github.com/ESR-NZ/human_genomics_pipeline/tree/bench1.1) and [vcf_annotation_pipeline - bench1.1](https://github.com/ESR-NZ/vcf_annotation_pipeline/tree/bench1.1) for more detail)

 ### Results